YEE’s reflections on the Santa Marta Conference

 About Liason Officers (LOs)

-The Liaison Officer (LO) is a volunteer position of one year term (March 2025 – March 2026).
+The Liaison Officer (LO) is a volunteer position of one year term (March 2026 – March 2027).

 While committed to specific and diverse tasks within their thematic portfolios, the volunteer liaison officers would effectively make a team – the Advocacy Working Group – intended to support and contribute to YEE advocacy efforts.
+Moreover, each LO will form a small sub-team with the YEE Youth Scientific Advisory Board Task Force working on their topic.

 What you will gain: